-Organ Cave lies alongside of the old Midland Trail, which began as an ancient buffalo trail.
-We found a bison premolar in August 2014 in the cave.
-The settlers took advantage of the hardwood forest and fertile grasslands for their livelihood.
-By canoe, flatboat and wagon, these pioneers slowly made roads into what was considered the western wilderness.
+Organ Cave lies alongside the Old Midland Trail, which was as an ancient buffalo trail.
+We found a bison premolar in August of 2014 within the cave.

-European pioneers have known of Organ Cave since 1704, but archeological evidence demostrates that Native Americans have been visiting Organ Cave since 800 BC.
+European pioneers had known of Organ Cave since 1704, but archeological evidence demostrates that Native Americans have been visiting Organ Cave since 800 BC.
 The ceilings and walls of Organ Cave are lined with nodule chert which is better known as flint.
-An important resource for the Native Americans, Organ Cave provided an ample souce of flint that could be crafted into arrowheads, knives and fire making tools.
-The numerous arrowheads and cutting tools found in and on the grounds surrounding Organ Cave are an indication of the Native American activity that has taken place at and inside Organ Cave.
-We have also found writing on the walls, belived to be that of Native American.
+An important resource for the Native Americans.
+Organ Cave provided an ample source of flint that could be crafted into arrowheads, knives and fire making tools.
+The numerous arrowheads and cutting tools found in and on the grounds surrounding Organ Cave are an indication of the Native American activity.
+We have found writings on the walls, which we believe to be that of the Native Americans.

 Above photos of arrow heads and large chunks of flint from the cave.
 Beside the flint are 3 small rocks that have patterns cut into them that we believe are from Native Americans.
 These same patterns have also been found cut into the cave walls.
 We have found 3 hubs from the stagecoach era.
 We have also found horseshoes and rasps.

 We are told by historians that we are one of the most historic caves in the USA.
 We are a National Landmark of Historic Places, A National Natural Landmark and are on the Civil War Trail.
 Organ Cave is the 2nd longest commercial cave on the east coast.
 The caves houses the largest collection of Civil War Hoppers, V-Nats, left in the USA that are located in one place.
-We have remains of hoppers of the War of 1812 in what we call the wild section of the cave.
+We have remains of hoppers from the War of 1812.
 These hoppers are only accessible by an expedition tour.
-The cave is thought to have been used during the American Revoluntary War also.
+The cave is thought to have been used during the American Revoluntary War as well.

-The first recording of the saber tooth cat, the nine banded armadillo and grizzly bear to be found east of the Mississippi River was here at Organ Cave.
-The walls serve as a museum for Native American writings and petroglyphs.
-The age and meaning of these writtings are still unknown.
+The first recordings of the saber tooth cat, nine banded armadillo, and grizzly bear to be found east of the Mississippi River was found here at Organ Cave.

 Mapping of the cave started in 1948 by Robert Handley, now deceased.
-Thus far, it has taken over 400 men and women to map and survey the cave as is now.
+Thus far, it has taken over 400 men and women to map and survey the cave as we know it today.
 We still have over 200 leads that have not been mapped nor surveyed.
-When The History Channel was here in 2008, they say they found in their research over 70 miles of cave.
-The Va. and Wv.
-Cave Consevatories say the doubt if we will ever find the end.
+When The History Channel was here in 2008, they stated that they found in their research over 70 miles of this cave.
+The Virginia and West Virginia Cave Conservatories say that the end of Organ Cave may never be found.

 To our knowledge, this limekiln is the only one of its kind in West Virginia.

-All exploring expeditions & fossil hunts require reservations in advance,walking tours do not unless large groups or schools or in winter months
+*All expeditions/fossil hunts require reservations...Walking tours do not unless they are large groups or schools